aswathm786/mini-ecom/docs/faq.md

 ### Q23: How do I add products?

 **A:**
-1. Go to Admin > Products > Add New
+1. Go to Admin > Catalog > Add New
 2. Fill in name, description, price, images
 3. Select category
 4. Set stock quantity